karamarnell/developers/app/ecosystem/jdbc-application-strings-manager-integration.md

 Header-Name: Limit=Value [,Limit=Value]
 ```

-Since `X-Kong-Limit` is the default header name (you can optionally change it), it will look like:
+Since `X-Qordoba-Limit` is the default header name (you can optionally change it), it will look like:

 ```
-X-Kong-Limit: limitname1=2, limitname2=4
+X-Qordoba-Limit: limitname1=2, limitname2=4
 ```

 That will increment the limit `limitname1` by 2 units, and `limitname2` by 4 units.